Setting up self-hosted automatic agent updates

 stable/v13, those agents will require manual intervention to be updated to

-- Self-hosted Teleport cluster running.
+- Self-hosted Teleport cluster v13.0 or higher.

 tctlexecution on the auth machine or a role allowing verbs

 - a web server accessible from all agents with valid TLS certificates.

 A release channel contains two pieces of information: the targeted version and if the update is critical.
 Updaters subscribe to a release channel and will update to the provided version during a maintenance window if possible.
 If the update is critical, updaters will ignore the maintenance schedule and update as soon as possible.